Listen to this morning’s Scripture song – 1 John 3:1

 Read a previous post from this passage – “He Was Down, But He Got Back Up“

 “Then they that gladly received his word were baptized: and the same day there were added unto them about three thousand souls.
-To Be – (Acts 2:41-42)
+42 And they continued stedfastly in the apostles’ doctrine and fellowship, and in breaking of bread, and in prayers.” – (Acts 2:41-42)

 While reading this morning, I noticed the word, “continued” in Acts 2:42.
 I did a little research and discovered the words “continue”, or “continued” are found 12 times in the Book of Acts.
 The Christian life is all about continuing.
 In fact, I would go as far to say that the secret to being successful in your walk with the Lord is to just continue.
 Don’t go back; don’t quit; just keep going.

 In verse 42, we learn that this new group of believers in Jerusalem continued in:

 1 The Apostles Doctrine – It is so important that we keep growing in our knowledge of Bible doctrine.
 We never arrive at a place in the Christian life where we know all that there is to know.
 So many Christians are weak today, and so many of our church are misguided, because they have not placed an emphasis on Bible doctrine.

 “Study to shew thyself approved unto God, a workman that needeth not to be ashamed, rightly dividing the word of truth.” – (2 Timothy 2:15)

 2 Fellowship – This new church gathered together often to edify and encourage each other.
 Living for the Lord in this wicked world can be very difficult at times, to say the least.
 We need to have a place where we can go where we are around people of like, precious faith: people who are going the same direction that we are going.